ycrc/ycrc.github.io/docs/clusters-at-yale/access/index.md

-# Logging on to the Clusters
+# Log on to the Clusters

 We use `ssh` with ssh key pairs to log in to the clusters, e.g.